Alessandro Maffei

-Alessandro Scipione, Marquis de Maffei, (3 October 1662, Verona – January 1730, Munich) was an Italian Lieutenant General of Infantry in the service of the Electorate of Bavaria.
+Alessandro Ferdinando Maffei (3 October 1662, Verona – January 1730, Munich) was an Italian Lieutenant General of Infantry in the service of the Electorate of Bavaria.
 He was the brother of the Italian writer and archaeologist Francesco Scipione.

-Biography

 De Maffei was born at Verona.
 After entering the army of Bavaria in 1683 he was wounded at the Siege of Mongatz in 1687; he was later promoted to Colonel in 1696.

 During the War of the Spanish Succession he served as the second in command at the Battle of Schellenberg in 1704.
 In 1706 he led a brigade at the Battle of Ramillies against the Allied forces under the command of the Duke of Marlborough.
 After being taken prisoner, he became involved in abortive negotiations for peace.

-In 1717 he contributed to the victory over the Turks at the Siege of Belgrade in the Austro-Turkish War and was subsequently made Field Marshal of the Holy Roman Empire.
+In 1717 he contributed to the victory over the Turks at the Siege of Belgrade in the Austro-Turkish War and was subsequently made Field Marshal Lieutenant of the Holy Roman Empire.
 He died in Munich in 1730.

-The Maffei family

-The Maffei family is of ancient German origin and, more precisely, in the eighth century A.D. derived from the Germanic tribe of the Franks.
-The surname von Maffei or De Maffei or Maffei is a patronymic name, derived from the personal name Matthäus (German).